Small-business owner says Republic Services is pushing her out of business

 “I will fight tooth and nail.
-We won’t go down without a fight,” said Danielle Basson, chief operating officer of Simple Environmental Services Group, a family-owned waste and recycling management company that’s been in business since 2008 and employs about 50 people.
+We won’t go down without a fight,” said Danielle Basson, chief executive officer of Simple ESG, a family-owned waste and recycling management company that’s been in business since 2008 and employs about 50 people.

 Elected officials aren’t responding to her pleas for help, she said.

 Basson filed a formal complaint Nov.
 15 with the cities of Henderson, North Las Vegas, and Las Vegas, as well as with Clark County, alleging that Republic Services unnecessarily and “purposely” interrupted service to 80 percent of Simple ESG accounts, about 300 properties.
 Basson claimed that “interference” by Republic Services cost the company an estimated $405,153.96 in annual contracted net revenue over the course of the last 18 to 24 months.

 “That number is actually now over $424k.
 Direct and intentional interference.
 They need to be stopped,” Basson said.

 Tim Oudman, market vice president with Republic Services of Southern Nevada, said in a statement that “claims that we are pushing any company out of business are patently false.”

 Republic has worked with Simple ESG for the last four months trying to find common ground, he said.

 “Despite our efforts, Simple ESG still owes Republic Services a substantial amount of money for waste and recycling collection services.
 Simple ESG apparently now thinks that it can continue to delay payments by taking the issue to the cities and county when, in fact, this issue would be resolved if they would simply pay the amount due.”